Agile Testing – A Modern Age Documentary

 - Participating in meetings and sessions with the team to suggest improvements, story grooming and stand up meetings.

 Iterative models are exactly what the name depicts!
 Basically, the goal is to develop software in small portions (increments).
-Iterative models that have gained popularity in the past include the Agile methodology: XP, Scrum etc.
+Iterative models that have gained popularity in the past include the Agile methodology: Extreme Programming (XP), Scrum, Kanban, etc.

 So, when you look at the iterative model approach from the point of view of the testers, it can be seen that testable systems are produced earlier in the cycle of developing that software.
 As much as that may be quite convenient to the testers and the team in general, there are undoubtedly a few challenges that do come up because of this approach.